Crossroad-Venture-Studio/Design-System/README.md

 ## Atomic Design

+For years, designers have been creating style guides, elemental guidelines, mood boards, and various other tools to make our designs more understandable and comprehensive.
+Developers, meanwhile, have been embracing technologies like Bootstrap, Foundation, Bourbon, and others to make their lives easier when it comes to coding.
+However, we need compromise and collaboration to make life easier for designers and developers.
+Atomic design is here to help us with that.

 ### History

 Brad Frost, a passionate young man is the one who deserves credit for the system we are about to discuss in the *Components* section.
 His insightful book, [Atomic Design by Brad Frost](https://atomicdesign.bradfrost.com/) explores the concept in great detail.
 Atomic Design was born out of a desire and necessity to have a responsive digital environment.
+See also [Atomic Design](https://medium.com/galaxy-ux-studio/principles-of-atomic-design-7b03a30c3cb6) blog for a summary.

 ### Definitions